exceptionless/Exceptionless/Source/Clients/NLog/NuGet/readme.txt

 and viewing your project configuration page.

 -------------------------------------
-		 Console Integration
+		 NLog Integration
 -------------------------------------
-If your project has an app.config file, the Exceptionless.Console NuGet package will automatically configure your app.config with the required config sections.
+If your project has an app.config file, the Exceptionless.NLog NuGet package will automatically configure your app.config with the required config sections.
 All you need to do is open the app.config and add your Exceptionless api key to the app.config Exceptionless section.